Inpatient vs. Outpatient Rehab: Understanding the Difference

 Outpatient treatment may be right for you if you’ve already completed an inpatient program and want to continue your care after discharge.
 Outpatient treatment may also work for you if your substance use is more mild, you have a strong support system and you feel stable at home.

 Outpatient treatment allows you to continue your daily life while also getting the support you need.
 Work and home life are able to continue, and you can use the tools learned in outpatient rehab in everyday life.
 Outpatient treatment may also be less expensive than inpatient treatment and can have a lot of different treatment options depending on your needs.

 How Much Does Outpatient Rehab Cost?

-Given that outpatient programs do not include room and board, they tend to be less expensive compared to inpatient or residential rehab.
+Given that outpatient programs do not include room and board, they tend to be less expensive compared to inpatient rehab.
 The cost of treatment will depend on your length of treatment, whether you have insurance coverage and to what extent your insurance covers outpatient rehab.
 You can expect to have some out-of-pocket costs, such as copays for appointments, which will depend on your insurance coverage.

 How Long Is Outpatient Rehab?

 Just as with inpatient rehab, the length of time you spend in outpatient care will depend on your needs and situation.
 Outpatient care tends to last longer than inpatient rehab, and it may become less intensive over time.
 For example, patients in outpatient rehab may begin attending appointments three or four days a week and reduce to one or two appointments per week over time.

 Research has taken a look at rehab success rates for inpatient and outpatient rehab.
 More intensive treatment tends to be more successful.
 The National Institute on Drug Abuse has stated that treatment should last at least three months to be effective.